pactumjs/pactum/README.md

 API testing is naturally asynchronous, which can make tests complex when these tests need to be chained.
 With **Pactum**, passing response data to the next tests is very easy.

 * `returns` allows us to return custom data from the response using [json-query](https://www.npmjs.com/package/json-query) or custom handler functions.
-* `stores` allows us to save response data which can be referenced later using [json-query](https://www.npmjs.com/package/json-query).
+* `stores` allows us to save response data under *data management* which can be referenced later using [json-query](https://www.npmjs.com/package/json-query).

 Learn more about it at [API Testing](https://github.com/ASaiAnudeep/pactum/wiki/API-Testing#nested-dependent-http-calls)